Agatha (wife of Edward the Exile): Kievan theory

 Jetté pointed out that William of Malmesbury in De Gestis Regis Anglorum and several later chronicles unambiguously state that Agatha's sister was a Queen of Hungary.
 From what is known about the biography of Edward the Exile, he apparently was in the political faction of Andrew I of Hungary, following him from Kiev to Hungary in 1046 and staying at his court for many years.
 Andrew's wife and queen was Anastasia, a daughter of Yaroslav the Wise of Kiev by Ingigerd of Sweden.
 Following Jetté's logic, Edward's wife was another daughter of Yaroslav.
-In so doing, he mirrored a solution to Agatha's paternity put forward in 1894 by William Ferrand Felch, who had been led to examine the question upon learning that Elias Reusner writing in 1592 had placed her as daughter of Cnut the Great, a derivation also given Agatha without further explanation in 1634 by Johann Adolf Cypraeus.
+In so doing, he mirrored a solution to Agatha's paternity put forward in 1894 by William Ferrand Felch.